Smiling Hill Farm Dairy (Maine) glass milk bottle by StanPac: Painted with green and black Lead paint (33,600 ppm Lead, 90 is unsafe)

 A second option / suggestion for these companies: contact STRAUSS Creamery in California.
 Their reusable glass milk bottles are painted with LEAD FREE painted markings.
 It is definitely possible to do this and they are an example.
 Ask them where they source their milk bottles and what choices they have made for the paint.

-As always thank you for reading and for sharing my posts.
+As always thank you for reading and sharing this work.
 Please let me know if you have any questions.
-I will do my best to answer them personally although it may take a long time (there were over 1,100,000 unique individual readers here on the Lead Safe Mama blog in 2020 – from over 200 countries – so I cannot realistically answer each and every question – but I try!
-To see all the countries with Lead Safe Mama readers in 2020, click here.)
+I will do my best to answer them personally although it may take a long time (there were over 1,100,000 unique individual Lead Safe Mama readers in 2020 from over 200 countries, so I cannot realistically answer each and every question though I may try!
+To see all the countries where Lead Safe Mama readers were based in 2020, click here.

 Tamara Rubin